snapboard/snapboard-blog/content/blog/serverless-react-dashboard/index.md

 3. `server.js` - would take care of getting any data required

-I did consider not having a server-side component at all, as the user could make requests directly from the browser - but that came with a whole load of problems - how do we safely pass credentials, how do we protect against rate limits, how do we apply push updates?
+I did consider not having a server-side component at all, as the user could make requests directly from the browser - but that came with a whole load of other problems - how do we safely pass credentials, how do we protect against rate limits, how do we apply push updates?
 Because of these, I went for both a client and server side approach.

 Both the client side and serverless code would need to be bundled separately - so that was the next step.

 ### Step 2: Bundling the client-side code

-The client side bundle would consist of 2 files and any dependencies requested by the user.
-I decided to use webpack, as I already used it in my other projects.
+The client side bundle would consist of 2 files (`card.js` and `styles.css`) and any dependencies requested by the user.
+I decided to use webpack, as I already used it in my other projects - so the learning curve would be less.

 The key challenge here though was figuring out how I would load the custom user bundle into the “card wrapper”.
-The “card wrapper” would be responsible for loading any user’s custom bundle and communicating with a parent (so we can push data updates from `server.js`).
+The “card wrapper” would be responsible for loading any user’s custom bundle and communicating with a parent (so we can push data updates from `server.js` into the `card.js` component).

 That’s actually not as easy as it sounds, because normally when you compile using webpack, you have all the code and dependencies available at compile time - in this case I won’t.